cysouw/diathesis/text/c06_prepositions.md

 - Ich jage dir den Anwalt auf den Hals.
 :::

-###      --- [ ADJ > OBJ > PBJ ] *Pertinenzakkusativ* --- {.unnumbered color=gray}
+###      --- [ ADJ > OBJ > PBJ ] --- {.unnumbered}

 ### [ NAg | NPA ] Possessor-of-accusative applicative {#sec:perpositions-possessor-applicative}

-This alternation is the German equivalents of the "Possessor Object" alternation in English from Levin [-@levin1993: 73].
+This alternation is the German equivalent of the "Possessor Object" alternation in English from Levin [-@levin1993: 73].
 The possessor of an accusative becomes an accusative and the erstwhile accusative is demoted to a prepositional phrase.
 The preposition (typically *für*) appears to be a governed preposition.
+In German I propose to call this diathesis ~~Pertinenzakkusativ~~.

 ::: ex
 a.
 Ich bewundere seine Ehrlichkeit.